gicentre/elm-vega/docs/vega/barChart/README.md

 The second parameter is a list of scale properties that define the mapping between data and channel.
 Usually, a scale will have at least these three properties defined: (a) the type of scale; (b) the _domain_ or source of values used to determine the extent of data that inform the scaling; (c) the _range_ that determines the extent of the scaled values after transformation.

-In this example, `xScale` will generate the discrete bar positions corresponding to the `category` field values and so is given the type `ScBand` and a domain based on the categorical data field.
+In this example, `xScale` will generate the discrete bar positions corresponding to the `category` field values and so is given the type determined by `scBand` and a domain based on the categorical data field.
-We wish the bands (bars) to extend across the full width of the visualization 'data rectangle' so we set the scale range to be `RaWidth`.
+We wish the bands (bars) to extend across the full width of the visualization 'data rectangle' so we set the scale range with `raWidth`.
 And we refine things a little by introducing a small horizontal gap between bars with `scPadding` setting it to the numeric literal 0.05 band units (i.e. 5% of a bar's width).

-In a similar way `yScale` is based on the `amount` data field and we wish bars to range across the full height of the data rectangle, but this time we give it the type `ScLinear` to indicate a continuous linear mapping from 0 to the maximum value of `amount`.
+In a similar way `yScale` is based on the `amount` data field and we wish bars to range across the full height of the data rectangle, but this time we give it the type with `scLinear` to indicate a continuous linear mapping from 0 to the maximum value of `amount`.

 ## Step 4: Specifying Axes